Nepal: School Expansion Project

-Expand educational access for Nepal's deaf community through a hands-on school project in Kavre, then push into the wild Annapurna foothills — traversing the remote ridges of Kori Danda to stand at the edge of Kahphuche, the world's lowest glacier lake.
+Expand educational access for Nepal's deaf community through a community-requested school infrastructure project in Kavre, then push deep into the wild Annapurna foothills—trekking the rugged Sikles Circuit to stand on the high ridges of Kori Danda and at the edge of Kahphuche, the world's lowest glacier lake.

 Map showing the country of Nepal with its provinces, highlighting Bagmati Province in orange.